 Salesmanship & Sales Mgmt.
-Diversity/Global Studies Elective Social Science Elective Science Elective\ Elective Capstone Seminar
+Diversity/Global Studies Elective Social Science Elective Science Elective Elective Capstone Seminar

-++Students must successfully complete ACC101 before enrolling in ACC105
+- Developmental courses may be required as prerequisites - ++Students must successfully complete ACC101 before enrolling in ACC105

-CULINARY ARTS Associate in Science Degree
+CULINARY ARTS

 The Culinary Arts degree program at Lackawanna College will give students hands-on training in new state of the art kitchen and classrooms.
 The program will teach students the most current trends and techniques in cooking and foodservice in an environment dedicated to exceptional product and customer service.
 An extensive culinary internship will provide students real life industry experience to round out their education and prepare them to emerge as leaders in the Culinary and foodservice industries.